DrLex0/quake-frogbots/waypoint/README.md

 - At any time when you are confused about what marker mode you're in, press `G` to reset.
 (The only thing this does not reset, is closest marker mode.)
 - Moving an existing marker is preferable over deleting it and making a new one.
 Static marker mode (`I` or `TAB`) is your friend here.
 - Paths through _push zones_ must be _one-way_ for obvious reasons.
 The old Frogbot did not create markers for push brushes, but the v2 Frogbot does.
 Some maps have push zones consisting of multiple segments, meaning there will be multiple markers.
 In that case you should not connect all those markers, it suffices to make a path to the first `trigger_push` marker, and then a path from that marker to the exit.
 Any `trigger_push` markers on the way can be left unconnected and should be given `untouchable` marker type.
 Also, vertically move the first push marker such that it is at the same height as the floor.
 See `aerowalk` for an example.
-- Moving markers vertically (`U`) can also be used on `func_button`, `teleport_trigger`, `trigger_push`, and `door` markers, but not on other non-manually created markers like weapons.
+- Moving markers vertically (`U`) can also be used on `func_button, teleport_trigger, trigger_push, trigger_multiple,` and `door` markers, but not on other non-manually created markers like weapons.
 - It is possible to apply multiple modes to a path, but some combinations make no sense.
 - The Frogbot can exploit Quake engine tricks like real players (strafe + turn) to change direction while in the air.
 This means you may create jumps that rely on such tricks, but make sure to verify they work with an acceptable success rate.
-- Markers have an _index:_ the index for `m123` is 123.
-Lower indices are used by map entities.
-In previous editions of the Frogbot, indices for custom markers could change when loading existing waypoints and then saving them, even when making no changes at all.
-The v2 waypoint tool has a deterministic way of saving waypoint data and will not only preserve existing indices, it also saves waypoint code in a standard ordering to make it much easier to track changes.
-(When importing waypoints from an older version, data will be reordered, but indices will stay the same.)
+More details in the _advanced_ section.
 - Goal assignments will be omitted from waypoint data if they do not deviate from the default.
 Therefore you will never see `G23(m42)` in the waypoint dump if `m42` is a box of spikes.
+- Items of the same type will only be treated as a cluster if they are directly connected.
+Some maps place a weapon in between 2 ammo packs, or an item in between 2 health packs.
+In such cases, either add direct paths between the same-type items, or give them a different goal number.
 - I don't really know the purpose of the _‘display reachable’_ tool.
 It requires static active marker mode (`I` or `TAB`), and will try to trace a path towards the first marker you're ‘touching’ after activating this mode.
 It will fail if there is an obstacle, or the distance is “too far,” whatever that means.
   It has nothing to do with unreachable marker flag (see advanced section).
   Although markers can be placed further apart than what this tool considers too far, it is still a good guideline for maximum marker distance.